WRI 3201 (LUOA), WRIT 201 (LUO): Introduction to Creative Writing

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-Therefore, the student is required to create a 250-word thread in response to the provided prompt for the discussion.
+Therefore, the student is required to create a 250-word thread in response to the provided prompts for the discussion.
 The student will also respond to at least 2 peers to foster an engaging discourse relating to the topic.
 Replies should be 200 words each.
 Use MLA format to provide in-text citations and a citation list at the end of the posts.
 (CLO: A, F; FSLO: CIL A, B, E)

-Original Work of Short-Short Fiction: Outline Assignment
+Short-Short Fiction Outline Assignment

 The student will create an outline of a short-short fiction story, including the elements of theme, characters, conflict, and plot development.
 Standard MLA format for outline is required.
 (CLO: B, D, F; FSLO: CIL B)

-Original Work of Creative Nonfiction: Outline Assignment
+Creative Nonfiction Outline Assignment

 The student will create an outline of a creative nonfiction story, including the elements of theme, characters, conflict, and plot development.
 (CLO: D, E, F; FSLO: CIL B, C)